acreskeyMoz/acreskeyMoz.github.io/docs/prioritization.md

     - May defer scheduling of certain requests (e.g., trackers classified as ClassOfService::Tail)

 ### Priority
-For multiplexed HTTP/2 and HTTP/3 connections, request priority is determined using the Extensible Prioritization Scheme, which considers Urgency (ranging from `0` to `7`) and whether the request is Incremental (true/false).
+For multiplexed HTTP/2 and HTTP/3 connections, request priority is expressed using the Extensible Prioritization Scheme, which adds Urgency (ranging from `0` to `7`) and whether the request is Incremental (true/false) as a Priority header.

 Resources with a low numerical urgency should be delivered before resources with higher numerical urgencies. e.g. all resources with urgency 2 should be transferred before resources with urgency 3 begin.